IaaS, PaaS, SaaS: the differences between cloud models & examples

 • flexibility during deployment: the infrastructure is fully controlled by the provider.

-PaaS is similar to IaaS in its purpose; however, PaaS clients cannot scale the infrastructure.
+PaaS clients cannot manage the infrastructure used for the software solution.
 This means that the user cannot turn off surplus resources or add more.
 The difference between IaaS and PaaS lies in the fact that Platform-as-a-Service provides you with a computing platform and stack of solutions, but you cannot adjust the configuration.
 Standardized development toolkits are a good reason to pick PaaS.
 This can significantly improve the efficiency of a team working on the same project.

 PaaS (Platform-as-a-Service) examples: Google App Engine, VMWare Cloud Foundry, IBM Bluemix и др.